List of Slayers characters: Gaav

 Despite not knowing the details of Hellmaster's plan involving Lina, Gaav orders his subordinates to kill Lina; including Kanzel and Raltark, the latter of whom first appears in the sixth novel as Laddock Lanzard's butler.
 Under Gaav's orders, Rashart becomes the head of the royal guard in the Kingdom of Dils and is tasked with forging an alliance with the dragons and elves, but the plan is foiled by Xellos.
 On Dragons' Peak, Raltark is killed by Xellos and Lina, which sees Rashart fetch Gaav.
 After seriously wounding Xellos, causing him to flee, Gaav fights Lina and company.
+But he is easily defeated by Hellmaster Fibrizo at the beginning of the eighth novel.
+Rashart continues to attack Lina and company, claiming to seek revenge for Gaav.
+However, it is eventually revealed that he is now working for Fibrizo, before being killed by Lina.